Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab8.md

 units for engineering, at least one of the authors would recommend reconsidering that choice.

+[^5]: Warning, this is going to be very mathematical.
+A Martingale defines a stochastic process where the expected value of an observation is equal to the previous value (e.g: the future expected winnings are equal to the current amount independent of previous outcomes), and a Semi-Martingale defines a combination of a real-defined function that is right-continuous with limits on the left (a Càdlàg) and a Martingale defined within a deterministic rather than a stochastic scale, which compacts the space that the Martingale exists in (this is known as a local Martingale).
+If the reader wants more details on this
+try: {cite}`ethier2009markov`.

-[^5]: Air is a fluid.
+[^6]: Air is a fluid.

-[^6]: Note for mathematicians, there are forms of Brownian Motion that are in no way defined as a Levy Process, such as geometric Brownian Motion because they violate the conditions of having stationary and independent increments.
+[^7]: Note for mathematicians, there are forms of Brownian Motion that are in no way defined as a Levy Process, such as geometric Brownian Motion because they violate the conditions of having stationary and independent increments.